 - Bedtimes become less stressful.

-- It encourages your baby to become a little more independent and gives you some more time for yourself.
+- It encourages your baby to become a little more independent and gives you a little more time for yourself as they get older.

 When to start sleep training